idealab-isu/NURBSDiff/reports/report1.md

 ```
 And then it extends its size to num_eval_pts_u.
 The starting element is 3, which is the degree on u mapping.
 The repeated times is (knot_u[current] - knot_u[current - 1]) by num_eval_pts_u.

-For instance, the second different element is degree_u + 1 = 4, and it repeated 512 * (0.33333365 - 0.16666667)  $\approx$ 85.
+For instance, the second element(not 3) is degree_u + 1 = 4, and it repeated 512 * (0.33333365 - 0.16666667)  $\approx$ 85.

-In summary, the knot_u of target surface follows the original distribution so the plotting ploted by matplotlib is simliart to which plotted by geomdl.
+In summary, the knot_u of target surface follows the original distribution so the surface ploted by matplotlib is similiar to which plotted by geomdl.
 Since the parameter diff is just scaling.
 Knot_v follows the same rule.
 ## How does NURBS-DIFF deal with knot_u, knot_v mapping of predicted surface?
 For training, [knot_int_u](../examples/test/DuckyNURBSSurfaceFitting.py#L168) is initlized as:
 ```python
 knot_int_u= torch.nn.Parameter(torch.ones(num_ctrl_pts1+p+1-2*p-1).unsqueeze(0).cuda(), requires_grad=True)
 ```
-As we can see, knot_int_u is initlized to a uniform torch vector.
+As we can see, knot_int_u is initlized to a torch vector with all 1.
 Afterwards, it's passed to this [optimizer](../examples/test/DuckyNURBSSurfaceFitting.py#L176) for training.
 ```python
 opt2 = torch.optim.SGD(iter([knot_int_u, knot_int_v]), lr=1e-3)
 ```
-But it seems there exists some issues in [their training python file](../NURBSDiff/nurbs_eval.py), the final output knot_int_u is still an uniform vector.
+But it seems there exists some issues in [their training python file](../NURBSDiff/nurbs_eval.py), the final output knot_int_u is still an vector with uniform distribtuion.
 After transforming it to Counter.
 It becomes
 ```python
 knot_u_counter = Counter({3: 47, 4: 47, 5: 47, 6: 47, 7: 47, 8: 46, 9: 46, 10: 46, 11: 46, 12: 46, 13: 46})
 ```